 After a time the 8 legged hairy red mite emerges to feed on soil animals or their eggs, and after another moult the adult mite emerges.

-The itching caused by feeding can lead to sleepless nights.
+The itching caused by feeding on the animal host can lead to sleepless nights.
 The mite can survive weeks without feeding.